isma91/yu-gi-oh-api/readme.md

 In my case, 2 times is largely enough, next time the Import launches, we won't have too many new Entity problems.

+### Set Google JSON Auth file for the Backup

+You can use the Backup in the `src/Command` folder, but you need to have a Gmail account with a Google Drive access.

+You need to create a Service Account and enable the Google Drive API in your console google cloud platform, if you need help you can go [here](https://github.com/googleapis/google-api-php-client/blob/main/docs/oauth-server.md).

+After that, you need to create a folder named `Backup` at the root of your Drive `My Drive` and share with the Service Account email.

+Download the auth.json file and add it to `var/google` folder of the project

 ### Prepare Docker

 `docker-compose -f docker-compose.yml build` then `docker-compose -f docker-compose.yml up -d`